Simply bananas

 So clearly, this tells us that art has now reached the point where many people (probably most people) are totally confused as to what actually constitutes a work of art.
 What art is and what it is not; especially when 'experts' are constantly promoting the case or fighting the cause of works that may not be deserving the acclaim they receive.

-Fact – Today, millions of people worldwide struggle to comprehend what actually constitutes a work of art.
+Fact – millions of people worldwide struggle to define what actually constitutes a work of art.

 Fact – many people are simply baffled by art.